annashipman/annashipman.github.io/_posts/2018-08-03-switching-spa-to-https.md

 ## An interesting diversion

 My initial supposition was that the files would be generated on the server so I could just copy them over, but they're not.
-CMS Made Simple stores the data in separate blogs in the database, and composing them is difficult.
+CMS Made Simple stores the data in separate blobs in the database, and composing them is difficult.
 However, CMS Made Simple is open source, and because we are on shared hosting, the code was vendored, so I could dig into it and work out how the files were composed.

 This was a very interesting diversion and involved a lot of diving into [output buffering in PHP](https://secure.php.net/manual/en/book.outcontrol.php).
 I spent quite some time down this rabbithole, dealing with issues like wanting my script to call an output buffer but it not working, and this being because there was an unexpected `ob_get_clean()` in the CMS Made Simple PHP; the buffers are not nested so that call clears all buffers for the rest of that process.